stecavalli/Reg-and-Log-System-Unity/README.md

  <br>
 Use the SQL code you find here to create the "accounts" table in the "test" database.
  # Unity configuration
-Create a new project in Unity and import the package:
+Create a new project in Unity and import the package RegLogSystem.unitypackage found in the list above.
-- RegLogSystem.unitypackage
- <br> found in the list above.
  # Google Chrome configuration
 Turning on 'less secure apps' settings as mailbox user.
  <br>